 Claim-grade evidence for AI agent insurance.

-GeoClear helps insurers, MGAs, brokers, and enterprises prove what an autonomous agent did, what it was allowed to do, what evidence it used, and when.
-Denial receipts, reason codes, outcome records, and escalation outcomes can support future model evaluation, governance, and policy tuning.
+GeoClear helps insurers, MGAs, brokers, and enterprises verify what an autonomous agent did, what it was allowed to do, what evidence it used, and when.
+Denial records, reason codes, outcome records, and escalation outcomes can support future model evaluation, governance, and policy tuning.
 Verified action outcomes can support future risk and underwriting evaluation.

-GeoClear does not certify that the AI was right.
-It proves whether the action followed the approved receipt path before the customer system accepted it.
+GeoClear does not verify the AI was right.
+It provides verifiable evidence that the action followed the approved evidence path before the customer system accepted it.

 The problem